laskaux-cn/laskaux-cn.github.io/_posts/2024-06-06-cities-new-york-1.md

 </p>

 > <p style="font-size:.96em; font-family: Noto Sans">
-> I am a camera with its shutter open, quite passive, recording, not thinking. . . .
-Some day, all this will have to be developed, carefully printed, fixed. </p>
+> I am a camera with its shutter open, quite passive, recording, not thinking.
+Recording the man shaving at the window opposite and the woman in the kimono washing her hair. </p>
+> <p style="font-size:.96em; font-family: Noto Sans">
+> Some day, all this will have to be developed, carefully printed, fixed. </p>

 <br>